 For almost a decade, LifeBridge Health has been committed to fostering a system-wide culture of sustainability.
 From creating its own compost to use for landscaping purposes to monitoring energy usage on a daily basis, LifeBridge Health has developed a culture of compliance in its sustainable practices that has transformed it into a cleaner, greener organization.

 With full support of LifeBridge Health executive leadership, the Green Team meets every month to discuss and evaluate green policies and procedures.
-The members of the green team include dedicated employees and executives from Sinai Hospital, Northwest Hospital and Levindale Hebrew Geriatric Center and Hospital.
+The members of the green team include dedicated employees and executives from Sinai Hospital, Northwest Hospital, Carroll Hospital, and Levindale Hebrew Geriatric Center and Hospital.

 Some of the green features of LifeBridge Health facilities include:

 - Cafeteria food waste composting

 - Plastic, paper and battery recycling bins in all staff offices